 As mentioned earlier, Sir Clive Lloyd faced his first-ever defeat in the Final of a World Cup competition when his side faced India at the Lord’s in London, England.
 The 1975 and 1979 World Cup editions were dominated by Lloyd’s West Indies and had gone on to win both the tournaments at the Lord’s Cricket Ground.

-The west indies captain in 1983 world cup, Lloyd was a left-handed dashing batsman.
+The west indies captain in the 1983 World Cup, Lloyd was a left-handed dashing batsman.
 While taking his team to a victory, he had actually become the first batsman to score a century in the Final of a Men’s Cricket World Cup.
-The 6ft 4in built, calm nature and a respectable persona defined the man for who he was.
-By the end of his career, the Georgetown-born cricketer scored over 30,000 runs in First Class cricket and close to 11,000 runs in List A cricket in 490 and 375 matches respectively.
+The 6ft 4inbuilt, calm nature, and respectable persona defined the man for who he was.
+By the end of his career, the Georgetown-born cricketer scored over 30,000 runs in First-Class cricket and close to 11,000 runs in List A cricket in 490 and 375 matches respectively.

 He played an important role in the emergence of West Indies cricket as a superpower and registered his name as one of the finest captains in the game.
 He was later knighted for his services to cricket and received the title of ‘Sir’.